All Episodes

 Is it because hospital people are inherently greedy?

-With $600 of bed overnight, $300 band-aids, doctors doing every conceivable test on you because they're worried you're going to sue them if they miss something when you go in for a sore throat.
+With $600 a bed overnight, $300 band-aids, doctors doing every conceivable test on you because they're worried you're going to sue them if they miss something when you go in for a sore throat.

 It's absurd.